June 9, 2022

 - Schedule work activities during the coolest parts of the day.

-- Take the time to rest and cool down.
+- Take the time to rest and cool down before they feel symptoms of heat stress.

-- Report symptoms of heat-related illness in yourself or coworkers immediately.
+- Report symptoms of heat-related illness in themselves or coworkers to their supervisor immediately.

 You or your supervisors can use SFM's 5-minute solutions training talk on heat stress as a guide to talk with employees.